AlexPsr/Checksum-Checker/README.md

  ### Steps:

 1. **Make sure Python is installed**
-   You need Pytho 3.7 or newer.
+   You need Python 3.7 or newer.

 3. **Create a virtual environment** (optional)
    ```bash